Jasper Productivity Solutions

 • Coping with Information Overload

-• Reclaim Your Desktop With a Tickler File
+• Stop Desk Clutter With a Tickler File

-The problem is, the 'leaving in plain sight' method soon backfires -- a few papers turns into a pile, then several piles --now the only thing you can see is the top layer.
-For most people, this causes lost files, wasted time, missed deadlines, and stress.
-Wouldn't it be great if there was a system to keep current papers close at hand, yet organized -- and reclaim your desk as a work surface?
+Leaving papers where you can see them only works until more papers land on top.
+Then you'll only see the top layer.
+This causes lost files, wasted time, missed deadlines, and stress.
+Wouldn't it be great if there was a system to keep current papers close at hand, yet organized - and reclaim your desk as a work surface?

 There is a system, and it's called the tickler file.
 (If you're buying office supplies online, try seaching for "everyday file.")
-I've used one for years and I don't know how I ever managed without it.
-It's an open-sided accordion file with 43 slots -- 31 are numbered for the days of the month, followed by 12 slots labeled January to December.
+I've used a tickler file for years and I don't know how I ever managed without it.
+It's an open-sided accordion file with 43 slots - 31 are numbered for the days of the month, followed by 12 slots labeled January to December.
 The 1-31 slots are always used to hold papers for the current month; the 12 monthly slots are for future months.
-For example, during the month of March, the numbered slots hold papers for March, according to the day of the month when you'll act on each paper.
+During the month of March, for example, the numbered slots hold papers for March, according to the day of the month when you'll act on each paper.
 Every day, first thing in the morning, you remove the papers in that day's slot and also check the next few days' slots to see what's coming up.

 By the end of March, the 1-31 slots are empty, and ready to hold April's papers.
 Now you'll spend a few minutes doing the monthly ritual: Remove all the papers from the "April" slot, look at when they're due, and insert them into the appropriate 1-31 day slots.
-Directions to a meeting on April 7 are put into the 7 slot.
+Driving directions to a meeting on April 7 are put into the 7 slot.
 An agenda for a meeting on April 14 go in the 14 slot.
-Some items should be put in early --a birthday gift idea for a friend whose birthday is on the 20th should go in the 10 slot - this gives you time to shop and mail the gift.
+Some items should be put in early - a birthday gift idea for a friend whose birthday is on the 20th should go in the 10 slot - this gives you time to purchase and mail the gift.

 What to Use for Your Tickler File